 Our student and professional staff members are here to support our residential students at all times.
-There is a CA on duty in each residence hall nightly as well as a professional staff member who is on call for the entire residential system.
+There is a CA on duty in each residence hall nightly as well as a professional staff member who is on call for the entire residential community.
 In many cases, we are able to provide direct support and advice to students.
-We also have partnerships throughout campus that allow us to direct students to services that may assist them.
+We also have partnerships throughout campus that allow us to direct residents to services that may assist them, such as Mental Health Services, the Center for Student Success, and the Dean of Students Office.